Shades of white: White smoke

 The web color white smoke is displayed on the left.

 There is no evidence that this color name was in use before the X11 color names were formulated in 1987.
 The color is also known as Cultured Pearl, one of crayon colors issued by Crayola in its 16-pack of Pearl Brite Crayons.

 White solid

 The web color white solid is displayed on the left.

 There is no evidence that this color name was in use before the X11 color names were formulated in 1987.
 Sometimes also known as Ghost White, the color has marked blue hues, although is otherwise very close to being completely white in the RGB color system.

 Baby powder

 The Crayola crayon color baby powder was introduced in 1994 as part of its specialty Magic Scent crayon collection.
+It is a very light yellow.

 Snow

 The web color snow is displayed at left.

 The first recorded use of snow as a color name in English was in 1000.

 The color snow was included as one of the X11 colors when they were formulated in 1987.